lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

     This can be resolved by [updating to WSL2](https://learn.microsoft.com/en-us/windows/wsl/tutorials/gui-apps).

-??? note "Running Lavgue with replit.com"
+??? note "Running LaVague with replit.com"

     To get LaVague working in a `replit.com` environment, you will need to add the following packages to the replit.nix file: